The Pioneer Woman’s Blackberry Cobbler

 - Preheat the oven to 350 degrees.

-- Combine 1 cup of sugar with 1 cup of flour in a large bowl.
+- Combine 1 cup of sugar with the flour in a large bowl.

 - Stir in the milk, then the melted butter.
 Mix until well-combined.